 INJURED IN ACCIDENT ON MOTORCYCLE INJURY LAWYER

 If your injury occurs while you are on a motorcycle, you may or may not have medical coverage from your motorcycle policy.
 While No-Fault medical coverage is required by law for all cars, it unfortunately is not required for motorcycles.
 Therefore, if you are injured in a motorcycle accident, whether you have medical coverage on your motorcycle depends on whether you purchased that type of insurance as part of your policy.
-However, even if you do not have medical insurance for your motorcycle, you can still get your medical bills paid through your own health insurance, and ultimately through the liability insurance of the driver that caused your accident.
-When you meet with a personal injury lawyer after you have been injured in an accident, we will start the investigation to prove you case, including getting the police report, medical records, interviewing witnesses, and hiring experts to reconstruct the accident if necessary.
+However, even if you do not have medical insurance for your motorcycle, you can still get your medical bills paid through your own health insurance, and ultimately through the liability insurance of the driver of the vehicle that caused your accident.
+When you meet with our best personal injury lawyers after you have been injured in an accident, we will start the investigation to prove your case, including getting the police report, medical records, interviewing witnesses, and hiring experts to reconstruct the accident if necessary.

 INJURED IN WORK ACCIDENT – PERSONAL INJURY ATTORNEY